Billy Lothridge: Baltimore Colts

-Lothridge was sold by the Baltimore Colts to the Los Angeles Rams before the start of the 1965 season.
+Lothridge was waived by the Baltimore Colts before the start of the 1965 season and was subsequently claimed by the Los Angeles Rams.

 Los Angeles Rams

 After playing in 9 games he was waived on November 17, 1965.

 Atlanta Falcons

 On November 25, 1965, he signed with the Atlanta Falcons as one of the team's original players.
 He won the NFL punting title in 1967 with a 43.7 average and repeated the next year with a 42.8 average, while receiving All-Pro honors.
 In 1968, he was also a starter at safety and had 3 interceptions.
 He retired before the start of the 1971 season, but was brought back when the team experienced punting problems.
 He was waived before the start of the 1972 season.

 Miami Dolphins

 On November 22, 1972, he was signed by the Miami Dolphins to replace an injured Larry Seiple.
 He punted for the Dolphins for 2 games, but was then placed on the team's taxi squad to make room to activate quarterback Bob Griese, even though Seiple was not quite ready to play (safety Dick Anderson had to serve as the team's punter for one game until Seiple returned).
 Although he was not active for the last 2 games of the season or for the playoffs, he got a chance to be a part of the Dolphins perfect season.